Home » Serving Alcohol | Blog & Recent Articles » General » What You Need To Know About South Carolina’s New Alcohol Regulations

 What’s Different From Before

-Under the old rules, there were a variety of training programs recognized by the state.
+Under the old rules, the state recognized a variety of training programs.
 With H.3430, those prior programs are no longer automatically valid.
-Now, only training programs expressly approved by the South Carolina Department of Revenue (SCDOR) will qualify.
+Now, only training programs approved by the South Carolina Department of Revenue (SCDOR) will qualify.

 That means: even though the law sets certification deadlines, there may be a gap where businesses and servers must wait for approved training to become available.